4. STAGING & PROGNOSIS

 4.4.
 The International Germ Cell Cancer Collaborative Group (IGCCCG) classification for the prognostic risk groups of metastatic germ cell cancer

-The 1997 IGCCCG defined a prognostic risk-factor system for metastatic GCT based on identification of clinically independent adverse factors [45].
-The classification has been revalidated on a contemporary cohort of metastatic TGCT treated with cisplatin/etoposide based first-line chemotherapy [46].
+The 1997 IGCCCG defined a prognostic risk-factor system for metastatic GCT based on identification of clinically independent adverse factors [37].
+The classification has been revalidated on a contemporary cohort of metastatic TGCTs treated with cisplatin/etoposide based first-line chemotherapy [38].

 Compared to the 1997 figures, the five-year progression-free survival (PFS) of NSGCT patients was unchanged for good- and intermediate-risk, but significantly improved for poor-risk patients (from 41% to 54%).
 The five-year overall survival (OS) was substantially better for all groups.
 In addition to the traditional components of the IGCCCG risk-prognostic groups previously described, older age (linear association) and lung metastases were confirmed as negative factors for PFS [38].

 For SGCT, revalidation of the IGCCCG classification showed that the five-year PFS increased to 89% and 79% in good- and intermediate-risk patients with corresponding OS rates of 95% and 88%.
-Testicular lactate dehydrogenase (LDH) over 2.5 times the upper limit of normal (ULN) was identified as a possible adverse prognostic factor in regard to reduced three-year PFS, however overall three-year survival was not affected [47].
+Testicular lactate dehydrogenase (LDH) over 2.5 times the upper limit of normal (ULN) was identified as a possible adverse prognostic factor in regard to reduced three-year PFS; however, overall three-year survival was not affected [39].

-Table 4: Prognostic-based staging system for metastatic germ cell cancer (IGCCCG) [46,47]*
+Table 3: Prognostic-based staging system for metastatic germ cell cancer (IGCCCG) [37]*

 Good-prognosis group | |

-SGTC 5-year PFS 89% 5-year survival 95% | All of the following criteria: • Any primary site • No non-pulmonary visceral metastases • Normal AFP • Any β-hCG • Any LDH |
+SGTC 5-year PFS 89% 5-year survival 95% | All of the following criteria:

 Intermediate-prognosis group | |

-SGCT 5-year PFS 79% 5-year survival 88% | All of the following criteria: • Any primary site • Non-pulmonary visceral metastases • Normal AFP • Any β-hCG • Any LDH |
+SGCT 5-year PFS 79% 5-year survival 88% | All of the following criteria:

 Poor-prognosis group | |